A Travel Price Comparison for Families, Couples, and Backpackers Catania vs. Hvar for Food, Nightlife, Backpackers, and Beaches

 In Hvar, you'll find museums and nightlife.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 Most people come for the beaches.
 One reason most visitors come is for the nightlife.
 A weekend is a great amount of time to relax and see the many things that Hvar has to offer.

-You'll find museums and nightlife around the youthful destination of Catania.
+You'll find museums and nightlife around the historic destination of Catania.
 This port city offers something for everyone.
 Many visitors also spend a good bit of time hiking.
 Five days is plenty of time to see everything, even with extra days to spare.

 Hvar is a great place to explore.
 Many visitors spend time at the beach while visiting the area.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

-The lively port city of Catania offers nightlife and food.
+The historic port city of Catania offers nightlife and food.
 Make sure you spend some time hiking while you're in the area.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 It's hard to know how much time to spend in Hvar.
 Many people enjoy the food and scuba diving and snorkeling when visiting Hvar.
 One reason most visitors come is for the nightlife.
 People usually spend lots of time at the beach.
 One week may feel like too much time unless you plan to do a lot of relaxing.